mantidproject/mantid/docs/source/release/v3.11.0/framework.rst

 Improved
 ########

-- `:ref:`Fit` Outputs a function object containing the optimized parameter values.
+- `:ref:`Fit <algm-Fit>` outputs a function object containing the optimized parameter values.
+See the usage examples for more detail.

 Python
 ------